snigam1/canvas-drawing/readme.md

 # Project Detail
 This project is about drawing utilities in HTML Canvas.
-Example Drwaing lines, Rectangles with text,
+Example Drwaing lines, Rectangles with chacters(x) by excuting certain commands.

 ## prerequisites and Instalation